gluecodes/storecle/README.md

 - It provides an elegant approach to actions feeding UI with incoming data (e.g. from Web Sockets).
 - It is made to work with your IDE's code auto-completion.

+## Motivation

+I :heart: Redux, but it leaves plenty of room to be misused.
+Hence, Storecle is my proposal to let developers rely less on self-discipline and more on tooling and self-restrictive design.

+1. To provide an easy way of separating app-wide logic from views i.e.:
+    - No inline: data fetches, transformers, conditionals.
+    - No nested action dispatchers upon other action completion.
+2. To facilitate the action re-usability and modularization.
+3. To provide a gradual path for [React](https://reactjs.org/) developers willing to use [Solid](https://www.solidjs.com/).

 ## Installation

 ```bash